Dutch raw Herring – start of the fishing season 2019

 A very unique Dutch delicacy is Dutch herring.
 If you come to visit Amsterdam you should really try it at least once.
-As raw herring is eaten raw the taste can be compared with sashimi.
+As raw herring is eaten raw, the taste can be compared with sashimi.
 However, Dutch herring has a much stronger fishier taste.
-So if you’re in to sashimi, you have a good chance of liking Dutch herring as well.
-Herring has a very strong peculiar taste though.
-Thus Dutch herring is usually served with unions and pickles, but they can be left out on request.
+So if you’re into sashimi, you have a good chance of liking Dutch herring.
+Dutch herring is usually served with onions and pickles, but they can be left out on request.
 The person behind the counter might ask; “uitjes, zuur?” which translates to “onions, sour?”
-Traditionally herring should be eaten by holding it by tail and eating it at once.
+Traditionally herring should be eaten by holding it by the tail (bij de staart) and eating it at once.
 If it’s the first time you try herring it might be a good idea to have it cut in pieces, although the real Dutch experience is “bij de staart”.

 Where to buy Dutch Herring

 You can find Dutch herring in one of the many fish stalls and fish shops or on the market.
-Occasionally you can find it in supermarkets and on the airport as well.
-We Dutchies however believe that raw herring should never be bought prepackaged.
+Occasionally you can find it in supermarkets and at the airport as well.
+We Dutchies, however, believe that raw herring should never be bought prepackaged.
 The filleting of the fish should be done only moments for eating to have the best taste.

 Serious herring business

 We Dutchies take herring very seriously.
 There are a number of rules and traditions concerning this delicacy.
-During the fishing season herring is called ‘Hollands Nieuwe’ it can only be named this if the fish is caught the same month it’s sold.
+During the fishing season, herring is called ‘Hollands Nieuwe’ it can only be named this if the fish is caught the same month it’s sold.
 The fishing season can be opened in May or June, but only when the herring contains at least 16% fat.
 The season is opened with a festival called ‘vlaggetjesdag’.
-The first catch is traditionally being sold in a cask on ‘vlaggetjesdag’ at an auction for an extraordinary high price.
+The first catch is traditionally being sold in a cask on ‘vlaggetjesdag’ at an auction for an extraordinarily high price.
 The money collected goes to a charity of choice.
-Besides the fat percentage of the fish there are more rules that have to met such as;
+Besides the fat percentage of the fish, there are more rules that have to meet such as;

 - It has to be traditionally filleted.
 The pancreas should be left in order to give the herring its taste